-16.2.5.2.1 Example: User Entry Mapping Suppose that, in a mapping file, the entries in the Sun Java System Directory Server have the format uid=name, ou=people, o=iplanet.org.
+16.2.5.2.1 Example: User Entry Mapping Suppose that, in a mapping file, the entries in the Oracle Directory Server Enterprise Edition (previously Sun Java System Directory Server) have the format uid=name, ou=people, o=iplanet.org.
 Suppose further that the entries in Oracle Internet Directory have the format cn=name, cn=users, dc=iplanet, dc=com.
-Note that the naming attribute on Sun Java System Directory Server is uid, but on Oracle Internet Directory it is cn.
+Note that the naming attribute on Oracle Directory Server Enterprise Edition is uid, but on Oracle Internet Directory it is cn.